RyanFitzgerald/ebook-generator/README.md

 ## Styles

 Since the PDF generation works by first converting to HTML and then to PDF, you can customize the styles of the PDF (to a degree).
 The current styles can be found in the `/styles` directory.
 The styles that currently exist are `normalize.css` (to normalize styles), `highlight.css` (styles for the code blocks), and finally `styles.css` (the general styles).
+Fonts are also added locally to fix render and text selection problems in preview and browsers after generation.

 It's also important to note that the Page Header and Footer styles are added inline within `scripts/generate-pdf.js` as they are added on generation by puppeteer and don't technically exist in the HTML when being generated.

 ## License

-Licensed under MIT.
-Do what you want with it!
+The scripts are all licensed under MIT.
+Use them however you want!

+Inter Font is licensed under SIL OPEN FONT LICENSE.
+See `OFL.txt` for more.